JorgePe/DIY-PU-Sensor/README.md

 INFO_MAPPING   information on mode mapping
 INFO_UNITS     information on the units of measurement for a mode

-(since we only announce one mode, this group of 7 messages will happen only once)
+(since we only announce one mode, this group of 7 messages will happen only once in the initialization phase)

 ### CMD_TYPE - the Device ID